 Personal Prayer ministry is available after the meal.

-Religious books and CD’s may be available at the meal, cash or checks only please.
+Religious books and CD’s may be purchased at the meal, cash or checks only please.

 Since the day is designed to speak to the hearts of women, free of distractions, it is respectfully requested that young children not be in attendance.